ASH-SYSTEMS/AI-BPM/OPM/readme.md

-Object Process Methodology model
+Object Process Methodology (OPM) model

-Generated using OPCloud
+HTML file auto-generated from OPM model using OPCloud.
+To view the model, simply download the HTML file and open it using a browser.